Who Is Tommy Lee Jones?

-Born on September 15, 1946, in San Saba, Texas, Tommy Lee Jones was Al Gore's Harvard roommate for four years.
-Upon graduation, he moved to New York and then to Hollywood, where his career trajectory changed dramatically.
+Actor Tommy Lee Jones was Al Gore's Harvard roommate for four years, and upon graduation, he moved to New York and then to Hollywood, where his career trajectory changed dramatically.
 With 1993's The Fugitive, Jones became a household name, and he has followed that role with memorable performances in Men in Black, The Fugitive, No Country for Old Men and Lincoln (2012).

-Within the next year, Jones starred in three more huge box-office hits—Stone's Natural Born Killers, The Client and Blown Away—as well as several less successful features, including Stone's Vietnam drama Heaven and Earth, Blue Sky, co-starring Jessica Lange; and Cobb, in which he played the brutal, unsympathetic baseball legend Ty Cobb.
-In 1995, he starred as the cartoonish villain Two-Face alongside Val Kilmer and Jim Carrey in the critically drubbed but commercially successful Batman Forever.
+Within the next year, Jones starred in three more huge box-office hits — Stone's Natural Born Killers, The Client and Blown Away — as well as several less successful features, including Stone's Vietnam drama Heaven and Earth, Blue Sky, co-starring Jessica Lange; and Cobb, in which he played the brutal, unsympathetic baseball legend Ty Cobb.
+In 1995, he starred as the cartoonish villain Two-Face alongside Val Kilmer in the critically drubbed but commercially successful Batman Forever.

 In 2000, Jones again had success at the box office as a lawyer fighting to defend a marine colonel, played by Samuel L. Jackson, in the courtroom drama Rules of Engagement.
 Later that year, he starred alongside fellow Hollywood veterans Clint Eastwood, James Garner and Donald Sutherland in the well-received Space Cowboys, about a team of four ex-astronauts called upon to fly one more big mission.